FAQs About Federal Work-Study

 Students are paid monthly on the 15th for actual hours worked the previous month.
-Timesheets must be signed by the student and approved by the supervisor, then submitted to fiscal services by the end of the month worked.
+Time sheets must be electronically submitted by the student and approved by the supervisor, then submitted to fiscal services by the end of the month worked.
 Checks will then be available with picture identification from the cashiers in the Boyle Education Center or students may request to have their paycheck mailed instead.

 What if I change jobs?